What is a wastewater (sewage) overflow?

 Managing wet-weather overflows

-- inspecting the public wastewater network and private wastewater drains across Auckland to find out where stormwater is entering the wastewater network.
+We also carry out inspections and tests on the public wastewater and stormwater network and private drainage across Auckland.
+This is to find out where stormwater is entering the wastewater network.
+We inspect wastewater pipes, stormwater downpipes and gully traps in a variety of ways, including:

 Projects to reduce overflows